akosba/xjsnark/README.md

 ### Running xJsnark output circuits on libsnark

-- Install and build  [jsnark](https://github.com/akosba/jsnark). jsnark has a snapshot of an earlier version of libsnark, for which we developed an interface.
+- Install and build  [jsnark](https://github.com/akosba/jsnark). jsnark has an interface to libsnark that can be used to run the cryptographic algorithms on xJsnark output circuits.
 Note that the produced executable is single-threaded.
-The makefile could be modified to make it multi-threaded.
+The CMakeLists [file](https://github.com/akosba/libsnark/blob/5aec0646a26c7dc41b70195b744659e67abf3554/CMakeLists.txt) could be modified to make it multi-threaded.

-- Use the executable interface  ``run_ppzksnark`` that appears in ``jsnark/libsnark/build/libsnark/jsnark_interface`` to run libsnark on the circuit.
-The executable takes two arguments: the arithmetic circuit file path, and a sample input path.
+- Use the executable interface  ``run_ppzksnark`` that appears in ``jsnark/libsnark/build/libsnark/jsnark_interface`` to run libsnark algorithms on the circuit.
+The executable currently allows to run the proof systems ``r1cs_ppzksnark`` (default) and ``r1cs_gg_ppzksnark`` implemented in libsnark.
+To run the first, the executable just takes two arguments: the arithmetic circuit file path, and a sample input file path.
+To run the ``r1cs_gg_ppzksnark`` proof system [Gro16], the first argument should be ``gg``, followed by the arithmetic circuit file path, and the sample input file path.

 ### Field Configuration

-By default, xJsnark circuits use the scalar field corresponding to the [bn128 curve](https://github.com/akosba/libsnark/blob/fde8599fc047e9d681ee8f8325913c76de389b55/src/algebra/curves/bn128/bn128_init.cpp) (as in the case of jsnark default configuration).
+By default, xJsnark circuits use the scalar field corresponding to the [bn128 curve](https://github.com/scipr-lab/libff/blob/04094606d6e90f4d6a2d6a9d32a3a5a660b67bd4/libff/algebra/curves/bn128/bn128_init.cpp) (as in the case of jsnark default configuration).
 Note that if the default finite field is not used, i.e. other curves are used, the jsnark-libsnark interface will need to be modified as well.

 To update the field configuration, the following can be done in the main method of the xjsnark program:
 ```java